serenaqchen/endangered-animal-app/README.md

 # Endangered Species Sighting Application

-This application serves as a database for scientists to keep track and record sightings of each individual animals for their research.
+This application serves as a database for scientists to keep track and record sightings of each individual animal for their research.
 It contains a database of endangered animals, each individual animal, and their sightiings(all stored in PostgreSQL database).
 The project has a very simple interface that fetches data from a single table in the database, and allows you to add rows to that table.